CellProfiler/CellProfiler-Analyst/README.txt

 Once you are confident in the classifier rule set, you may score your entire experiment on a per-image basis (or per-group if you have defined groups in your properties file).
 This will present you with a table of object counts and enrichment values for each phenotype you defined.
 You may then sort by these columns to find images (or groups of images) that contain a high/low enrichment of a particular phenotype; or a high/low object count of a particular phenotype.

+Enrichment scores are computed as...
+XXX Ray add this XXX

 ---------------------------------